 1. The balance between different kinds of investment

-The Scheme has a strategic asset allocation as set out in the table below, which has been agreed after considering the Scheme's liability profile, funding position, expected return of the various asset classes and the need for diversification.
+The Scheme has a strategic asset allocation which has been agreed after considering the Scheme's liability profile, funding position, expected return of the various asset classes and the need for diversification.